fabioaraujo121/simple_magic_currency/README.md

-# SimpleMagicCurrency @ 0.2.0
+# SimpleMagicCurrency @ 0.2.1

-This is a simple gem (really simple), to handle money formats (USD, BRL and so on).
+This is a simple gem (really simple), to handle money formats (USD, BRL and BTC.
+You can set your own format.).

 ## Installation